seth-kitchens/nssgui/README.md

 ### Event Handling

-nssgui provides infrastructure for handling PySimpleGUI events, but it is optional, at least at the window level.
+PSGU provides infrastructure for handling PySimpleGUI events, but it is optional, at least at the window level.
 Even if a program or window uses the standard PySimpleGUI layout->window->eventloop pattern, a GuiElement's `handle_event()` method may be used, which utilizes the event handling classes.

 &nbsp;